wlsc/docker-kafka/README.md

 ===

 This repository provides everything you need to run Kafka (without a Zookeeper, with KRaft support) in Docker environment.
-Image is based on the latest stable OpenJDK.
+Image is based on the latest stable Eclipse Temurin (OpenJDK image was deprecated by RedHat).

 Run
 ---